 Drink of the Week: Azul Latin Kitchen’s Tijuana Toddy

-One of the largest components of Tahoe’s nightlife is the mix of countless breweries, bars and restaurants that offer unique drinks difficult to find outside the basin.
-In our Drink of the Week segment, we’ll showcase one type of beer, wine, cocktail — you name it — to try at one of the countless breweries, bars and restaurants from around the basin.
+In our Drink of the Week segment, we’ll showcase one unique type of beer, wine, cocktail — you name it — to try at one of the countless breweries, bars and restaurants from around the basin.

 Support Local Journalism